chantastic/sites/chan.dev/src/notes/mac-audio-in-obs.md

 layout: layouts/note.njk
 ---

-There's no great way to get system audio into programs broadcast and recording apps like OBS.
+There's no great way to get system audio into broadcast and recording apps like OBS.

 This sucks.

 There are a couple paid apps that help.

-I've used the advanced [Loopback by Rogue Amoeba](https://rogueamoeba.com/loopback/).
-It's pretty intense.
+I've used the (advanced) [Loopback by Rogue Amoeba](https://rogueamoeba.com/loopback/).
+It's pretty intense and requires System Security Policy level modifications to work on new Macs.

 I've also used hardware solutions that include routing — Elgato Wave Link, and mixers like [Sound Devices Mixpre](https://amzn.to/3B1w79x).

-I wanted the simplest option I could find and [SWB Audio App](https://shinywhitebox.com/swb-audio-app) seems to be it, if you don't need to mix multiple sources together.
+I wanted the simplest option I could find.
+And if you don't need to mix multiple sources together, [SWB Audio App](https://shinywhitebox.com/swb-audio-app) seems to be it.

-At $12/year, it's affordable for what it does.
+I hate that a utility like this is a subscription but I guess the $12/yr pricing is appropriate if you make any amount of money on content.
+Definitely market priced.

 ## Steps